anyLogistix

 The destination database will contain the tables containing data of the exported scenario

-The sqlite database allows exporting to the existing project database file, which contains other system data.
+The sqlite database (not available in the Professional Server version) allows exporting to the existing project database file, which contains other system data.
 In this case you should look for the tables named export_scenarioType_tableName (as shown on the screenshot above).

 How can we improve this article?